sayanarijit/viper/README.md

-    results:count       [Results -> int] count the number of results results:sort        [Results -> Results] sort the results results:pipe        [Results -> ?] pipe the results to the given handler results:format      [Results -> str] format the data in a using the given template.
+    results:count       [Results -> int] count the number of results results:sort        [Results -> Results] sort the results results:pipe        [Results -> ?] pipe the results to the given handler results:format      [Results -> str] format the data using the given template.
     results:hosts       [Results -> Hosts] get the hosts from the results results:by-task     [Task -> Results] get the past results of given task